GroovinChip/dart_class_generator/README.md

 A Flutter that can generate Dart classes.
 Runs on Android, Windows and Web.
 Check out the web app [here](https://groovinchip.github.io/dart_class_generator/#/)

 ### Notes:
-- Plans for supported platforms include Windows and possibly iOS and macOS.
+- Plans for supported platforms include iOS and macOS.
 - Release section will contain releases for supported platforms at the time of release.

 ## Current Features: